 See also the Trains activity from Numeracy Book 7.

-The purpose of this session is to have students consolidate their understanding of the relative size of fractions and where they fit with whole numbers on a number line.
-Students are formally introduced to improper fractions and mixed numerals which they make and order.
+The purpose of this session is for students consolidate to understand the relative size of fractions and where they fit with whole numbers on a number line.
+Students are formally introduced to improper fractions and mixed numerals.

-- Display this where all can see it and have students count aloud in fractions of equal parts, taking turns around the group.
-For example: one half, one, one and a half, two, two and a half, three….
-Or one eighth, two eighths, three eights...
+- Display the number lines and have students count aloud in fractions of equal parts, taking turns around the group.
+For example: “one half, one, one and a half, two, two and a half, three….”, or “one eighth, two eighths, three eights...”

-Have one student place a coloured peg on each of the fraction numbers as the counting proceeds.
-Be sure to also count backwards with pegs being removed accordingly.
+Have one student place a transparent coloured counter, or peg, on each of the fraction numbers as the counting proceeds.
+Be sure to also count backwards with counters being removed accordingly.
 For example: 5, 4 1/2, 4, 3 1/2, 3…

 Finish by counting forwards in quarters and leave the pegs in place.

 Hattie eats six quarters of a submarine sandwich.

 Peri eats eight fifths of a submarine sandwich.

 Fali eats five thirds of a submarine sandwich.

 “Eight pieces is more than six or five,” says Peri, “I ate the most.”